CowDogMoo/ansible-collection-workstation/roles/zsh_setup/README.md

 molecule create
 molecule converge
 molecule idempotence
-molecule destroy # To tear down the docker container
+molecule destroy
 ```

 ## Role Tasks

 The role includes the following main tasks:

-1. Check if `.oh-my-zsh` exists for each user.
+1. Check if .oh-my-zsh exists for users.
-2. Download the oh-my-zsh install script.
+2. Download oh-my-zsh install script for users.
-3. Install oh-my-zsh.
+3. Install oh-my-zsh for users.
-4. Check for the existence of the zsh-installer script.
-5. Ensure the zsh-installer script is executable.
-6. Execute the zsh-installer script.
-7. Remove the zsh-installer script.
+4. Check and ensure zsh-installer.sh is executable.
+5. Execute zsh-installer.sh for users.
+6. Remove zsh-installer.sh after installation.
-8. Create per-user `.zshrc` files.
+7. Create per-user $HOME/.zshrc files.

 ## Platforms

 This role is tested on the following platforms:

 - Ubuntu
-- Kali Linux
+- Kali
-- Rocky Linux
+- EL (Enterprise Linux)

 ## Dependencies

-This role depends on the following roles:

 - `cowdogmoo.workstation.package_management`

-Ensure these dependencies are installed or available before using this role.

 ## Author Information

-This role was created by [Jayson Grace](https://techvomit.net) and is
+This role was created by Jayson Grace and is maintained as part of
-maintained as part of the CowDogMoo project.
+the CowDogMoo project.